-- Vegan Feta Twist: Crumble some vegan feta cheese over the top of your salad.
+Vegan Feta Twist: Crumble some vegan feta cheese over your salad.
 This will lend a creamy, tangy element that perfectly complements the sweetness of the apples and cranberries.

-- Hearty Mock-Meat Addition: For a more protein-packed dish, add some vegan grilled chicken strips.
+Hearty Mock-Meat Addition: Add vegan grilled chicken strips for a more protein-packed dish.
 This makes the salad a filling meal, satisfying your hunger while keeping things plant-based.

 To maintain the freshness and quality of your salad, it's recommended to store the components separately:

-- Salad Greens and Vegetables: After washing and drying, store the spinach, spring greens, and grated carrot in separate airtight containers in the refrigerator.
+Salad Greens and Vegetables: After washing and drying, store the spinach, spring greens, and grated carrots in separate airtight containers in the refrigerator.
 They should keep well for 2-3 days.